What is Automation Fair?

 - 2012 Philadelphia, PA (#21)

 - 2013 Huston, TX* (#22)

 - 2018 Philadelphia, PA (#27)

 *This year Rockwell is holding it’s 22nd Automation Fair on November 13th and 14th in Houston, Texas.
 For more details on this years event, click here.

 If you would like to travel with peers from your area, check in with your local Rockwell Authorized Distributor as they typically offer very reasonable priced “all expenses included” travel packages to the show.

 The trade show part of Automation Fair is substantial, including booths from all the major Rockwell product lines as well as dozens of third party vendors like Spectrum Controls and Prosoft Technology.

 If you stopped by every vendor to learn about their product or service it would likely take you the entire two days to make the rounds, and even then you may not get to every booth.

 Note: For a complete list of this year’s Automation Fair trade show exhibitors, click here.

 I hope this Automation Fair 101 was helpful.
-If you have any questions or comments your can leave them here by using the “Leave a reply” form at the bottom of this page.
+If you have any questions or comments your can leave them here by using the “post a comment or question” link below.